 Certificate students may register for all courses online, and benefit from an exclusive pre-registration period one week before registration is made available to the general public.
 Once enrolled, you may track your progress towards completion by signing into your personal DegreeWorks account.
 A tutorial on how to access this platform can be found here.

-For certificate students enrolled with Parsons at Open Campus, students must file a Certificate Petition Form with Parsons at Open Campus during the last week of their final semester of study.
+Open Campus certificate students must submit a Certificate Petition Form to the University at the beginning of their final semester of study.

 Official transcripts are maintained for credit and certificate students, and can be requested through my.newschool.edu.

 We welcome international students into our certificates but unfortunately the university cannot sponsor a visas for these programs.
 If you are an international student, please visit link for more information.